Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Flavor symmetric neutrino two higgs doublet model( 2HDM)

 where the lepton symmetry is explicitly and softly broken by the $\mu_{12}$ term.
-In order for the unbroken $Z_{2}$ symmetry to accomodate the dark sector requires the condition $<\eta>=0$.
-The minimization condition given by the equation -

-helps in expressing the vev of Higgs doublet in terms of parameter present in the Higgs potential.
-Considering the parameter space as given below-
+The condition $<\eta>=0$ should be satisfied for the unbroken $Z_{2}$ symmetry so that it donot have any interaction with the Higgs doublet.
+Also the mixing angle tan$\beta$ can be expressed interms of the vev of SM Higgs boson and the inert Higgs doublet, which is given by $tan\beta= \frac{v^{'}}{v}$.\\ Again the minimization condition is given by the equation: